UK coronavirus vaccine prompts immune response in early test

 “We are seeing good immune response in almost everybody,” said Dr. Adrian Hill, director of the Jenner Institute at Oxford University.
 “What this vaccine does particularly well is trigger both arms of the immune system,” he said.

 Hill said that neutralizing antibodies are produced — molecules which are key to blocking infection.
-In addition, the vaccine also causes a reaction in the body's T-cells which help to fight off the coronavirus.
+In addition, the vaccine also causes a reaction in the body's T-cells, which help by destroying cells that have been taken over by the virus.

 The experimental COVID-19 vaccine caused minor side effects like fever, chills and muscle pain more often than in those who got a control meningitis vaccine.

-How quickly scientists are able to determine the vaccine's effectiveness will depend largely on how much more transmission there is, but Hill estimated they might have sufficient data by the end of the year to decide if the vaccine should be adopted for mass vaccination campaigns.
+How quickly scientists are able to determine the vaccine's effectiveness will depend largely on how much more transmission there is, but Hill estimated that if there were enough data to prove the vaccine's efficacy, immunization of some high-risk groups in Britain could begin in December.

-He said the vaccine seemed to produce a comparable level of antibodies to those produced by people who recovered from a COVID-19 infection and hoped that the T-cell response would provide extra protection.
+He said the vaccine seemed to produce a comparable level of antibodies to those produced by people who recovered from a COVID-19 infection and hoped that the T-cell response would provide even more protection.

 “There's increasing evidence that having a T-cell response as well as antibodies could be very important in controlling COVID-19,” Hill said.
-He suggested the immune response might be boosted after a second dose; their trial tested two doses administered about four weeks apart.
+He suggested the immune response might be boosted after a second dose; in a small number of people, their trial tested two doses administered about four weeks apart.

 Hill said Oxford has partnered with drugmaker AstraZeneca to produce their vaccine globally, and that the company has already committed to making 2 billion doses.

+Hill said researchers were also considering conducting a “challenge” trial by the end of 2020, an ethically controversial test where participants would be deliberately infected with COVID-19 after being immunized to see if the vaccine is effective.

+“This has been done before in 19 different infectious diseases to develop vaccines and drugs and is likely to happen for COVID-19 as well,” he said.

-Numerous countries including Germany, France, the Netherlands, Italy, U.S. and the U.K. have all signed deals to receive hundreds of millions of doses of the vaccine — which has not yet been licensed — with the first deliveries scheduled for the fall.
-British politicians have promised that if the shot proves effective, Britons will be the first to get it.
+Numerous countries including Germany, France, the Netherlands, Italy, U.S. and the U.K. have all signed deals to receive hundreds of millions of doses of the Oxford vaccine — which has not yet been licensed — with the first deliveries scheduled for the fall.

 Chinese researchers also published a study on their experimental COVID-19 vaccine in the Lancet on Monday, using a similar technique as the Oxford scientists.
-They reported that in their study of about 500 people, an immune response was detected in those who were immunized.
-But they noted that because the participants weren't exposed to the coronavirus afterwards, it wasn't possible to tell if they were protected from the disease.
+They reported that in their study of about 500 people, an immune response was detected in those who were immunized, although they couldn't tell if people were protected from the disease because they weren't exposed to COVID-19 afterwards.

 CanSino Biologics’ vaccine is made similarly to Oxford’s except the Chinese shot is made with a human cold virus, and the study showed people whose bodies recognized it didn’t get as much of the presumed COVID-19 benefit.
 Still, China’s government already gave special approval for the military to use CanSino’s vaccine while it explores final-stage studies.